To find a collector near you, enter your zip-code at lamprecycle.org. Read more about what can be recycled below.

-Mercury-added bulbs manufactured after November 30, 2003 will bear a label, which states, "Contains Mercury," or it will have the symbol "Hg" within a circle on the lamp (Hg is the scientific symbol for mercury on the periodic table of elements).
-This signifies that the bulb contains mercury.
+Mercury-containing light bulbs manufactured after November 30, 2003 will be labeled, on the bulb itself, with "Contains Mercury" or the symbol "Hg" within a circle (Hg is the scientific symbol for mercury on the periodic table of elements).
 Any mercury-containing bulb, regardless of the amount of mercury, cannot be discarded in the trash.

 The following types of bulbs contain mercury:

 - High intensity discharge bulbs (HID).
 These bulbs are commonly used in security, outdoor and warehouse lighting.
 HID lighting is becoming popular for indoor use in commercial settings.
 The following are HID bulbs: mercury vapor, metal halide, high pressure sodium

 - HID lighting is also used in vehicle headlamps.
 HID headlamps can be identified by their characteristic bluish-white tint when lit.

 - Ultraviolet bulbs